kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

-  Then the complete current page layout is displayed And the annotation is visible at the location where the correction is required And the annotation displays the description of the requested correction And the DTP Specialist can navigate to the annotation from the correction list
+  Then the complete current page layout is displayed And the annotation is visible at the location where the correction is required And the annotation displays the description of the requested correction And the DTP Specialist can navigate to the annotation from the correction list where a current anchor exists

 Scenario: Completing a requested correction
   Given the DTP Specialist has applied the requested correction to the production source file